 All scales are factory calibrated before shipment to ensure accurate weighing.

 Most companies have a calibration policy to comply with their ISO or Quality System Procedures.
-FSD recommends a yearly calibration to ensure accurate weighing.
+NIST (National Institute of Standards and Technology) recommends a yearly calibration to ensure accurate weighing.

 No, recalibration is the user’s responsibility.